 The floodplain of the Little Beaver Kill adjacent to the project site is dominated by meadow grasses.
-If this floodplain were to be re-graded so that the borrow pits were filled and other areas lowered in elevation it would create conditions that would allow wetlands to re-establish in an area where they likely existed at one time.
+If this floodplain were to be re-graded so that the borrow pits were filled and other areas lowered in elevation it would create conditions that would allow wetlands to re-establish in an area where they likely existed in the past.
 This could include emergent wetlands, scrub-shrub wetlands, and forested wetlands.
 The material excavated to create these depression wetlands would be used to fill the borrow pits.
 Additionally, the depression wetlands would increase flood storage capacity and potentially reduce flooding in Livingston Manor.

 Portions of the site were observed to have been filled with construction/demolition debris, old automobile bodies and parts, tires, glass and other materials unsuitable for use in restored wetlands.
 This material appears to be concentrated near the developed portion of the site (buildings, parking area, and former runway).
 Further investigation involving construction of soil test pits will be required.
 The nature of the fill material and the difficulty of removing and properly disposing of it may reduce the suitability of the airport site for wetland creation.
-The borrow pits will be filled with material excavated during the realignment of the Little

-Beaver Kill or offsite borrow material.
+The borrow pits will be filled with material excavated during the realignment of the Little Beaver Kill or offsite borrow material.
 The fill material in the borrow pits would be capped with topsoil and the borrow pits stabilized with native vegetation.

 The development of wetland hydrology and vegetation would require removal of some soil on the premises.
 The natural groundwater elevation is estimated to be 3-4 feet below the ground surface near the airport runway.
 Removal of approximately 3-5 feet of surface soil material is anticipated for areas to be included within the wetland creation site.
 The wetland should incorporate a variety of water regimes to create habitat diversity.
 Various water regimes would be created by excavating variable amounts of surficial materials to create an uneven surface.
 The overall design shall be a mosaic of upland and wetland habitats that are re-vegetated utilizing native species.
 The plan would be to create approximately 11 acres of wetland on the site.
-The preliminary cost estimate for the restoration of the airport site was \$950,000.
-Note that this cost does not include the construction of berms for possible flood damage reduction and any additional investigation on the quantity or quality of sediment material on site.